KaiserpfalzEDV/kp-library/README.md

 ## Distribution
-Currently there is no distribution of this software.
+There is no distribution of this software.
+You need to build it from the sources.

 ## Note from the author
 This software is meant do be perfected not finished.

 If someone is interested in getting it faster, we may team up.
 I'm open for that.
 But be warned: I want to do it _right_.
-So no short cuts to get faster.
+So no shortcuts to get faster.
 And be prepared for some basic discussions about the architecture or software design :-).

 ---